-This is because the best polarizing filters are able to filter the light waves that travel through the lens and hit the camera's sensor.
-This means that glare is reduced during the process of taking the image, preventing you from having to edit the effect in one of the best photo editing softwares later.
+The best polarizing filters are able to do this because they can filter the light waves that hit the camera's sensor, reducing the glare at the point of capture.
+This means that you don't have to spend hours editing out the effect in one of the best photo editing software programs later.

 Best polarizing filters